 A nonprofit organization dedicated to giving middle school students the tools and support necessary to resolve conflicts, choose positive peer groups, choose a drug-free lifestyle, resist negative peer pressure, and remain in school until they graduate.
 Students in the program achieve a higher level of academic success and ultimately become more productive members of their communities.

-KICKSTART KIDS is recognized through the TEA (Texas Education Agency) allowing Texas’ independent school districts to award up to two PE credits for participation by the students.The School Health Advisory Council (SHAC), comprised of parents and community stakeholders, collaborates to establish healthy behaviors in children.
+KICKSTART KIDS is recognized by the TEA (Texas Education Agency), allowing Texas’ independent school districts to award up to two PE credits for participation by the students.The School Health Advisory Council (SHAC), comprised of parents and community stakeholders, collaborates to establish healthy behaviors in children.
 Through the SHAC, effective health education, age-appropriate behavior interventions, and injury prevention strategies are created which can: